Skip to content

 cluster = "my-cluster"

-When adding global tags, there are several points to note:
+When adding global tags, several things need to be noted:

-1. The values of these global tags can use several wildcards currently supported by Datakit (both the double underscore (__) prefix and $ are acceptable):
+1. These global tags’ values can use several wildcards supported by Datakit (both double underscores (__) prefix and $ are acceptable):

-1. __datakit_ip/$datakit_ip: The tag value will be set to the first primary network card IP obtained by DataKit.
+1. __datakit_ip/$datakit_ip: The tag value will be set to the first primary NIC IP obtained by DataKit.

-2. __datakit_hostname/$datakit_hostname: The tag value will be set to the hostname of DataKit.
+2. __datakit_hostname/$datakit_hostname: The tag value will be set to DataKit's hostname.

-3. If the collected data already contains a tag with the same name, DataKit will not append the configured global tag.
+3. If the collected data already carries tags with the same name, DataKit will not append the configured global tags again.

-4. Even if no configuration is specified in GHT, Datakit will still add a host=__datakit_hostname tag to GHT.
-This is because host is currently the default field for data connection.
-Therefore, all collected data, including logs, CPU, and memory metrics, will include the host tag.
+4. Even if there is no configuration in GHT, DataKit will still add a host=__datakit_hostname tag.
+Because hostname is the default field currently used for data correlation on the Guance platform, logs/CPU/memory collection will all carry the host tag.

-5. These two types of global tags (GHT/GET) can intersect, such as setting a tag of project = "my-project" in both.
+5. These two types of global tags (GHT/GET) can overlap, for example, both can set a project = "my-project" tag.

-6. When no election is enabled, GET follows all tags in GHT (which has at least a host tag).
+6. When election is not enabled, GET inherits all tags from GHT (it will at least have one host tag).

-7. Election-based collectors default to appending GET, and non-election-based collectors default to appending GHT.
+7. Election-based collectors default to appending GET, while non-election-based collectors default to appending GHT.

 How to distinguish between election and non-election collectors?

-In the collector documentation, there is an identifier similar to the following at the top, which indicates the platform adaptation and collection characteristics of the current collector:
+In the collector documentation, at the top, there are similar identifiers indicating the platform compatibility and collection characteristics of the current collector:

 ·

-If it has , it means that the current collector is an election-based collector.
+If marked with , it indicates that the current collector is an election-based collector.

-Take MySQL as an example, if MySQL is not on the DataKit machine, but you want this host tag to be the real hostname of MySQL being collected (or other identification fields of the cloud database), not the hostname of DataKit.
+Take MySQL as an example.
+If MySQL is not on the machine where DataKit resides, but you hope the host tag represents the actual hostname of the collected MySQL (or another identifier field of cloud databases), rather than the hostname of the machine where DataKit resides.

-• In the specific collector, there is generally the following configuration, and we can add a Tag here.
-For example, if we don't want DataKit to add the Tag host=xxx by default, we can overwrite this Tag here, taking MySQL as an example:
+• In specific collectors, there is generally a configuration like the following where you can add new Tags.
+For example, if you don’t want DataKit to default to adding the host=xxx tag, you can override this tag here, taking MySQL as an example:

 [[inputs.mysql.tags]]